frankbenitez98/yambo-test/README.md

 6. to run the seed to fill the DB with test data put the following link in your browser and run it `http://localhost:3001/api/games/seed`

-7. run the fronted with the followin commands:
+7. run the fronted with the followin commands in a new terminal:

 ```
 a. npm install